gsantiago/mixins-stylus/README.md

 You can just copy the `index.styl` file and import directly.

-But if you alreadu use NPM and tools like Grunt or Gulp, then it's better install it using NPM itself.
+But if you already use NPM and tools like Grunt or Gulp, then it's better install it using NPM itself.

 `npm install mixins-stylus --save-dev`